Partnership Principles

 These partnerships can support fresh and innovative interventions built with community wisdom and scientifically supported methods.
 Community-academic partnerships can also help people understand why a particular intervention was successful in a community and whether that success can be repeated in other communities.

-To see how partnerships are engaged in using NHP data and tools for action, view the Examples page.
+To see how partnerships are engaged in using NHP data, view the Examples page.